 Newberry Volcanic National Monument features two entrances.
 Find lakes, hot springs, lava flows, a lava cave and a cinder cone in the middle of the Deschutes National Forest.
 It’s definitely a must to add to your Oregon road trip.

 The Newberry National Volcanic Monument is divided into two areas, each with it’s own visitor center with seasonal hours and staffed with U.S. Forest Rangers.

 If limited on time start at the Lava Lands Visitor Center, located at the northern end of the monument closest to Bend.
 Conveniently located of U.S Route 97.
 It features a 3-D topographic map and introductory movie.

-During our visit, we hopped the shuttle bus ($2 per person, round trip) to the top of Lava Butte, a 500-foot tall cinder cone volcano.
-A must-do for the family, we hiked up to the Lava Butte Lookout, an historic and active U.S. Forest Service fire lookout since 1913.
+Hop the shuttle bus ($2 per person, round trip) to the top of Lava Butte, a 500-foot tall cinder cone volcano.
+A must-do for the family, hike up to the Lava Butte Lookout, an historic and active U.S. Forest Service fire lookout since 1913.